NGEET/fates-tutorial/docs/source/docker_introduction.md

    - `elm-fates`: this container holds the host land model and fates
    - `data-elm-default`: this container provides a set of necessary files that the host land model requires by default
-   - `data-met_forcing-domains`: this container provides meterological forcing data, domand and surface data sets necessary for the tutorial
+   - `data-met_forcing-domains`: this container provides meterological forcing data, domain and surface data sets necessary for the tutorial
    - `tutorial-notebook`: this container holds the jupyter notebook to run the lessons associated with the tutorial

 4. To teardown the tutorial containers, run the command `docker compose down`